Where are 'Manson Family' members now?

 (CNN)Charles Manson's followers were young and zealously committed.

-Now 48 years after the brutal series of killings, the cult leader is dead and most of the "Manson Family" of followers, who carried out the murders, are still in prison.
+Now, 48 years after the brutal series of killings, the cult leader is dead, and most of the "Manson Family" of followers, who carried out the murders, are still in prison.

 Manson had ordered the killings, but didn't participate.
 Prosecutors said that Manson wanted to start a race war and had hoped the Black Panthers would be blamed for the deaths.